future-architect/vuls/docker/README.md

 ## Scan servers with Vuls-On-Docker

-- Use the embedded script to scan server for vulsrepo(or run whatever with docker exec)
+- Use the embedded script to scan servers for vulsrepo(or run whatever with docker exec)

 	```
 	docker exec -t vuls vuls prepare -config=conf/config.toml